 Emergency Services do not need Prior Authorization.
 Emergency care is available at Network Hospitals and Facilities.
 If you cannot get to a Network Facility, you may obtain Emergency Services from the nearest Hospital regardless of if they are a Network Provider (see the Hospital Based Providers provision below).
-Members or persons assuming responsibility for a Member must notify us within twenty-four (24) hours of admission to a non-network Facility, or as soon thereafter as medically possible.
-If a Member is admitted to a Network Facility directly from the emergency room the emergency Cost Share is waived.
+Members or persons assuming responsibility for a Member must notify us the next business day following admission to a non-network Facility, or as soon thereafter as medically possible.
+If a Member is admitted to a Network Facility directly from the emergency room, the Facility is responsible for notifying us of the admission by the next business day following admission.
+The emergency Cost Share is waived.
 However, coverage will be subject to any Inpatient Cost Sharing.